 We examine how the presence of heterogenous multinational firms matters for the aggregate welfare implications of trade by comparing models with only export, intra-firm activity, and pure multination production.
 We show that extensive margins depend on both supply and demand parameters, and are not longer constant.
 We use a theoretical comparative static to isolate the additional component of wel- fare associated with intra-firms trade and to show that models of multinational production have new aggregate welfare implications.
 The model is then calibrated to analyze counterfactual scenarios.
 We find that truncation through multinational production is associated with the largest welfare gains from liberalization.

-Intra-Firm Trade, Multinational Production, and Welfare 2016, with Pamela Bombarda
+Intra-Firm Trade, Multinational Production, and Welfare 2017, with P. Bombarda

 We propose a model where firms have access to competing market strategies: export and multinational production.
 Due to technological appropriability issues, foreign affiliates import an intermediate input from the home headquarters.
 The presence of export and multinational production alters the standard results obtained for welfare in heterogeneous firm models, through a double truncation of the productivity distribution.
 The model is then calibrated to analyze counterfactual scenarios.
 We find that welfare gains from intra-firm trade range from 0.3 to 7 percent depending on country characteristics.